common-theory/dashboard/README.md

-# WorkIt Web
+# Dashboard

-The WorkIt web app.
+An EOS dashboard.